harrybaines/portfolio-website/_projects/2023-01-18-ai-avatars.md

 ---
 title: AI Avatars
-desc: Dreambooth Stable Diffusion to create high-quality, personalised AI avatars
+desc: Dreambooth Stable Diffusion to create personalised AI avatars
 date: 2023-01-18
 thumbnail: /assets/images/projects/2023-01-18-ai-avatars/avatar.png
 layout: project-page
 tag: Machine Learning
 code_link: https://github.com/harrybaines/ai-avatar-generator
-weight: 2
+weight: 4
 ---

 Recently I fine-tuned Stable Diffusion using Dreambooth to create an AI avatar generator model.
 The model was trained on Google Colab (took about 40 minutes to train) and is now hosted on the Hugging Face platform.
 I also built a user interface with React.js and Next.js, connected to the Hugging Face API endpoints to access the trained model, and deployed the final app on [Railway](https://railway.app/){:target="_blank"}.
 The user can enter a prompt and receive an AI avatar as a response (due to the model being tied to a billing account, this will remain private for now!):